sbhjt-gr/inferra/README.md

     └── ...                   # Other utilities
 ```

-## Tech Stack

-- **React Native + Expo**: For cross-platform support.
-- **TypeScript**: The syntactical superset of JavaScript, widely used for React Development.
-- **Firebase**: For authentication, Firestore database, and cloud services.
-- **inferra-llama**: Custom llama.cpp bridge for local inference originally maintained by <a href="https://www.bricks.tools/" target="_blank">BRICS</a>.
-- **React Navigation**: For navigation and routing.
-- **React Native Paper**: Used for many Material Design UI components, although the whole UI is not purely based on the Material design.
-- **React Native ML Kit**: For on-device text recognition and OCR.
-- **react-native-tcp-socket**: For HTTP server implementation and network communication.
-- **ESLint**: For code quality.
-- **Some Expo Modules**: For camera, file system, notifications, device APIs etc.

 ## Getting Started
 If you want to contribute or just try to run it locally, follow the guide below.
 Please adhere to the rules of the <a href="https://github.com/sbhjt-gr/inferra/blob/main/LICENSE">LICENSE</a> because you are not supposed to just `git clone` and pass it as your own work.